Know Thyself

 Distraction

-The distraction economy – and the ad-driven Internet that created it – has been a bad thing for humanity, full-stop.
+The distraction economy – and the ad-driven Internet that created it – have been a bad thing for humanity, full-stop.

-But there is a third reason to why it’s bad for us that we aren’t talking about yet – it has to do with the predictable ways that you break human thinking when you consistently overburden our attention.
+But there is a third reason to why it’s bad for us that we aren’t talking about yet: human thinking breaks in predictable ways when our attention is consistently overburdened.

 We were stunned by one data point in particular.
-Almost without fail, before interviewees got into the specifics of describing their days, they all described the same emotional state – brittleness.
-Feeling stretched too thin.
-Asked to do too much, distracted, pressed for time, zipping from one personal or professional obligation to the next.
+Almost without fail, before interviewees got into the specifics of describing their activities, they all described the same emotional state – brittleness.
+Feeling stretched too thin, asked to do too much, distracted, pressed for time, and zipping from one personal or professional obligation to the next.
 It was almost unanimous.

-We’ve all been there before – reacting to the next email in the inbox; flitting between Zoom calls; trying, hopelessly, to multitask and never being able to do it particularly well.
-Invariably, interviewees would connect this feeling to the recognition that they aren't getting much deep work done anymore, or that it feels harder to be as creative as they feel they once were.
-But it was the descriptions of that emotional state that were the tip off – in a previous life, I had re-created these same symptoms in a cognitive science lab.
+We’ve all been there – reacting to the next email in the inbox; flitting between Zoom calls; trying, hopelessly, to multitask and never being able to do it particularly well.
+Invariably, interviewees would connect this feeling to the recognition that they aren't getting much deep work done anymore, or that it feels harder to be as creative as they once were.
+But it was the consistent and familiar description of that emotional state that was the tip off – in a previous life, I had re-created these same symptoms in a cognitive science lab.
 This is attention overload.
-And it’s much worse than finding it harder to access deep work.
+And it’s much worse than finding it harder to power through your to-do list.

 Let’s imagine “modern” human thinking as one process among several running on your brain.
 When your attention is overtaxed, you have other systems that ramp up their activities to fill in the gaps.
 Those systems are cognitive bias: heuristics like prejudice.
 Heuristics that make you and me more susceptible to mis- and dis-information, for example.